Join the Cohen Honors College - Application opens August 1st!

 To remain in good standing in the Cohen Honors College, you must do the following:

-- Maintain a minimum cumulative GPA of 3.25 and take at least 3 Honors credits each year (that's one Honors class per year), AND
+- Maintain a minimum cumulative GPA of 3.25 and take at least 3 Honors credits (one Honors class) each year or complete an honors track , AND

 - Enroll in and successfully complete at least 12 credit hours at WSU each semester (fall and spring)